pyarisinghk/pyarisinghk.github.io/_posts/2020-5-2-Getting-Started-With-Google-Colab.md

 Let us now view the output before we close the session.

 Successfully imported the file using pandas
-I hope you like the blog. :)
+I hope you like the post and will soon start using Google Colab. :)
-5